 Sheryl Musgrove is the 2016-2017 Equitable Access to Sustainable Energy (EASE) Fellow.
 Sheryl works part time at the Center while completing an LL.M. in Environmental Law.

-As EASE Fellow, Sheryl works on identifying the key barriers to low- and moderate-income (“LMI”) customer access to sustainable energy, and developing solutions to ensure that LMI customers and communities are able to participate in and get the benefits of New York’s growing clean energy opportunities.
+As EASE Fellow, Sheryl works to develop pathways for providing low- and moderate-income household access to sustainable energy, and for ensuring that these households and their communities are able to participate in and receive benefits from New York’s growing clean energy opportunities.
 The EASE Fellowship is jointly supported by the Pace Energy and Climate Center and Earthjustice.